The East Coast Trail has a lot to offer hikers of all experience levels.

 Middle Cove beach is a 20 minute drive from downtown St. John’s.

-The 130m quoted in the list above is a bit nonsensical really, the real distance of this walk largely depends on where you park your car and how far you stroll down the beach.
-You may even want to explore the meadow above the beach, which is part of Silver Mine Head Path.
+Of course, the real distance of this walk depends on where you park your car and how far you stroll down the beach, you may even want to explore the meadow above the beach, which is part of Silver Mine Head Path.

 Middle Cove beach draws a crowd all year long, with the warm days of summer being especially busy.
 People go there for the annual capelin run, to watch whales and to have a good time around the evening camp fires.